 Draft maps for waterways in Phase II will be available by early 2018.
 Once public, you will be able to view the maps and provide comments via the interactive web map.
 In 2018, Boulder County will conduct several community meetings to show the maps, answer questions, and record comments that provide site-specific corrections or updates that could improve map accuracy.
 Boulder County staff will then pass this information along to the CWCB.

-Boulder County plans to locally adopt the new maps for regulatory purposes shortly after they are submitted to FEMA for initial review.
+Boulder County locally adopted the new maps developed from the CHAMP study for regulatory purposes shortly after they were submitted to FEMA for initial review.
 The Phase I maps were adopted for regulatory use by the Board of County Commissioners in May 2017 and the change became effective June 1, 2017.
+The Phase II maps were adopted for regulator use by the Board of County Commissioners (BOCC) in July 2018 and the changes became effective on August 1 and October 1, 2018.

-FEMA adoption is anticipated by 2020 for Phase I, and by 2021 for Phase II.
+FEMA adoption is anticipated by 2021 for both Phase I and Phase II area.
 Formal public comment will be collected as part of the FEMA adoption process.
 Once adopted by FEMA, the maps become the effective Flood Insurance Rate Maps (FIRMs) and will then be used for both insurance and regulatory purposes.

-FEMA is involved through the entire project.
+FEMA is involved throughout the entire project.
 FEMA will manage the process to turn the draft maps into new Flood Insurance Rate Maps (FIRMs).